 The accommodations at Camp Hackett are fairly spartan, but highly adequate and appropriate.
 It is, in a strict and traditional sense, a “deer camp”.
 A well-insulated, externally heated and sturdy bunkhouse complete with a small kitchen, shower and commode serve as the centerpiece for story-telling, veteran bonding and a safe shelter for sleeping.
 Camp Hackett is “off-the-grid” and powered by a state of the art, eco-friendly solar and battery-powered system that was graciously designed, donated, and installed by our friends and partners at Dragonfly Energy and Battle Born Batteries.

 The future of this great camp is also very promising.
 The WWIA enjoys a long-standing series of well-developed and meaningful bonds and relationships with great people and the Northwoods’ communities, especially those that reside in the town of Phillips, WI which is 20 miles southeast of Camp Hackett.
 Thanks to the generosity and partnership of the Christopher and Dana Reeve Foundation, WWIA constructed, with the help of long-time friend and supporter, Mike Reed, a beautiful and functional Americans with Disabilities Act (ADA) compliant bathroom and shower facility in the bunkhouse.
-Eventually, the WWIA will build an ADA compliant lodge on this great property, transforming it into a year-round healing center for our combat wounded and their families.
+Eventually, the WWIA will build an ADA compliant lodge on this great property, transforming it into a year-round healing center for our combat-wounded and their families.